Show All Answers

 If you are moving, please contact the Spotsylvania County Utilities department to stop service at your current address.
 Please call the Customer Service department at (540) 507-7300, option 1.
 You will be asked to verify your account and to provide a forwarding address for your final bill.

 Spotsylvania County Utilities does not transfer services from one location to another.
 If you are moving to a location that Spotsylvania County Utilities provides service, a new application for the new address will be required.
-Please see the Apply for Water / Sewer Service page.
+Please see Apply for Water / Sewer Service (LINK) for more information.

 Water main flushing clears mineral deposits and sediment from water pipes by flushing water through fire hydrants.
 The main difference between normal flushing and unidirectional flushing is that the crews will now control the direction and velocity of the flow in the pipes.
 During the unidirectional flushing process, crews will be operating system valves to direct flow through specific pipelines.
 This process usually takes longer than normal flushing as the field crew will be working in a meticulous order through the system.